Bocas del Toro Is Back: Roadblocks Lifted, Tours Resume, and the Islands Are Calling

 There’s no better way to connect with Panama than through its food — and no better way to spend a rainy day than in a steamy kitchen learning the secrets of arroz con pollo, patacones, and carimañolas.

-Must-Do: Authentic Panamanian Cooking Class
+Must-Do: Afro‑Panamanian Cooking Class

 Bonus: Thunder outside, sizzling oil inside.
 The kind of cozy you never forget.